George-Langtao/Seaside-Villa-Escape/README.md

 We do not collect, store, or share any personally identifiable information (PII).

 We do not:
-   Require users to sign in or regis
+   Require users to sign in or regist;
-   Collect your name, email address, or phone number Track your location
+   Collect your name, email address, or phone number;
+   Track your location;
-   Share your data with third parties
+   Share your data with third parties;

 3. How We Use Your Information
 We don’t collect any personal information, so your data isn’t used for analyses, ads, or shared with other services.